Confidential · Internal Workshop Use Only

 Out of scope for now, either not feasible, dependent on other changes first, or lower priority than other items.
 Document the decision and the reason.

-Named owner for every DO NOW action, a person, not a team
+Named owner for every DO NOW action

 Confidential · Internal Workshop Use Only · March 2026